-In 2012, the National Science Foundation supported the fifth in a series of surveys through a grant to Horizon Research, Inc. (HRI).
-The first survey was conducted in 1977 as part of a major assessment of science and mathematics education consisting of a comprehensive review of the literature; case studies of 11 districts throughout the United States; and a national survey of teachers, principals, and district and state personnel.
-A second survey of teachers and principals was conducted in 1985-86 to identify trends since 1977, a third survey was conducted in 1993, and a fourth in 2000.
+In 2018, the National Science Foundation supported the sixth in a series of surveys through a grant to Horizon Research, Inc. (HRI).
+The first survey was conducted in 1977 as part of a major assessment of science and mathematics education and consisted of a comprehensive review of the literature; case studies of 11 districts throughout the United States; and a national survey of teachers, principals, and district and state personnel.
+A second survey of teachers and principals was conducted in 1985-86 to identify trends since 1977.
+A third survey was conducted in 1993, a fourth in 2000, and a fifth in 2012.
+This series of studies has been known as the National Survey of Science and Mathematics Education (NSSME).

-The 2012 National Survey of Science and Mathematics Education (NSSME) was designed to provide up-to-date information and to identify trends in the areas of teacher background and experience, curriculum and instruction, and the availability and use of instructional resources.
-A total of 7,752 science and mathematics teachers in schools across the United States participated in this survey.
-The research questions addressed by the survey are:
+The 2018 iteration of the study included an emphasis on computer science, particularly at the high school level, which is increasingly prominent in discussions about K-12 STEM education and college and career readiness.
+The 2018 NSSME+ (the plus symbol reflecting the additional focus) was designed to provide up-to-date information and to identify trends in the areas of teacher background and experience, curriculum and instruction, and the availability and use of instructional resources.
+The research questions addressed by the study are:

-- 1. To what extent do science and mathematics instruction and ongoing assessment mirror current understanding of learning? - 2.
-What influences teachers' decisions about content and pedagogy? - 3.
-What are the characteristics of the mathematics/science teaching force in terms of race, gender, age, content background, beliefs about teaching and learning, and perceptions of preparedness? - 4.
-What are the most commonly used textbooks/programs, and how are they used? - 5.
-What formal and informal opportunities do mathematics/science teachers have for ongoing development of their knowledge and skills? - 6.
-How are resources for mathematics/science education, including well-prepared teachers and course offerings, distributed among schools in different types of communities and different socioeconomic levels?
+- 1. To what extent do computer science, mathematics, and science instruction reflect what is known about effective teaching? - 2.
+What are the characteristics of the computer science/mathematics/science teaching force in terms of race, gender, age, content background, beliefs about teaching and learning, and perceptions of preparedness? - 3.
+What are the most commonly used textbooks/programs, and how are they used? - 4.
+What influences teachers' decisions about content and pedagogy? - 5.
+What formal and informal opportunities do computer science/mathematics/science teachers have for ongoing development of their knowledge and skills? - 6.
+How are resources for computer science/mathematics/science education, including well-prepared teachers and course offerings, distributed among schools in different types of communities and different socioeconomic levels?